khurram-wasim/beautiful-jekyll/_posts/2018-05-20-server-side-rendering-in-angular.md

   external modules **which you do require in your project**.
   (By default it does not bundle any module from node_modules folder)

-  **TIP !** You should add modules to whitelist after you build the project and encounter errors about the modules while building.
+  **TIP !** You should add modules to whitelist after you build and run the project and encounter errors about those modules.
+  In my case those were zone.js and reflect-metadata